-If the client has an email address used in this field, it will be used for Client Portal access and receiving billing documents.
+If the client has an email address used in this field, it'll be used for Client Portal access and receiving billing documents.

 You can also use the checkboxes in this section to enable automatic email appointment reminders and completing documents reminders.

 If your client is often seen at the same office location, you can use this field to set a Default location for the client’s appointments.
-Once a location is set, it will auto-populate as the location for any appointments that you schedule for this client.
+Once a location is set, it'll auto-populate as the location for any appointments that you schedule for this client.

 This field should list the client’s primary address.
-This address will auto-populate onto any billing documents for the client, and it will be required for insurance billing.
+This address will auto-populate onto any billing documents for the client, and it'll be required for insurance billing.